Static foot posture associated with dynamic plantar pressure parameters

 STUDY DESIGN: Controlled laboratory study.
 OBJECTIVE: To explore potential associations between foot posture index (FPI-6) composite scores and dynamic plantar pressure measurements, and to describe each of the 6 subscales and the FPI-6 composite scores across our sample.
 BACKGROUND: The FPI-6 is a static foot posture assessment comprised of 6 observations.
 Extreme scores have been associated with increased injury risk.
 However, knowledge describing the relationship between FPI-6 scores and plantar pressure distributions during gait is limited.
 METHODS: Participants (n = 1000; 566 males, 434 females) were predominantly active adults (mean±SD age, 30.6±8.0 years; body mass index, 26.2±3.7 kg/m2), who ran 3.1±1.4 d/wk.
 Static and dynamic foot characteristics were compared using the FPI-6 and a capacitance-based pressure platform.
 Correlation and hierarchical stepwise regression analyses were performed to determine the most parsimonious set of dynamic pressure data associated with FPI-6 scores.
 RESULTS: The mean±SD FPI-6 score was 3.4±2.9 (range, -6.0 to 11.0).
 Only 31 participants received a score of -2 (supinated foot) on any FPI-6 subscale.
 Classification of a pronated foot was 2.4 times more likely than a supinated foot.
 A 5-variable model (R = 0.57, R2 = 0.32) was developed to describe the association between dynamic plantar pressures and FPI-6 scores.
 CONCLUSION: The multivariate model associated with FPI-6 scores comprised clinically plausible variables which inform the association between static and dynamic foot postures.
 Different cutoff values may be required when using the FPI-6 to screen for individuals with supinated feet, given the limited number of high-arched participants identified by FPI-6 classifications.

 Teyhen, Deydre S.; Stoltenberg, Brian E.; Eckard, Timothy G.; Doyle, Peter M.; Boland, David M.; Feldtmann, Jess J.; Mcpoil, Thomas; Christie, Douglas S.; Molloy, Joseph M.; and Goffar, Stephen L., "Static foot posture associated with dynamic plantar pressure parameters" (2011).
-Regis University Faculty Publications.
+Regis University Faculty Publications (comprehensive list).
 851.